henriquessb/grammar-check-test/docs/troubleshooting/i-am-getting-errors-with-my-service-configuration-app.md

     - vtex-io
     - services
 ---
-If you are [developing a configuration app](https://developers.vtex.com/docs/guides/vtex-io-documentation-developing-service-configuration-apps), you may encounter errors because the service your app is configuring is installed or linked to a different workspace.
-This happens because, when creating a new configuration app, the configuration builder first looks for that configuration schema in all the apps installed in your current workspace.
-Consequently, linking your app may fail if the configuration builder cannot find this specific configuration.
+If you are [developing a configuration app](https://developers.vtex.com/docs/guides/vtex-io-documentation-developing-service-configuration-apps), you may encounter errors because the service your app configures is installed or linked to a different workspace.
+This happens because, when creating a new configuration app, the configuration builder first looks for the configuration schema in all apps installed in your current workspace.
+Consequently, linking your app may fail if the configuration builder cannot find this specific configuration schema.

 ## Solution